ASTOR Sentinel R1 Airborne Stand-Off Radar, United Kingdom

 The first ground station vehicle was delivered in October 2002.
 The first ASTOR Sentinel aircraft made its maiden flight in May 2004, the second in July 2005.

 Three Sentinel aircraft took part in formal flight testing in Greeneville, Texas.
-The first Sentinel R1 aircraft was delivered to the RAF in June 2007, the second in November 2007.
-The last aircraft is scheduled for delivery in late 2008.
+The first Sentinel R1 aircraft was delivered to the RAF in June 2007, the second in November 2007. fifth and last aircraft was delivered to the UK Royal Air Force in February 2009.

-Entry into service is scheduled for the end of 2008 and initial operating capability (IOC) in October 2009.
+ASTOR entered service with the RAF in December 2008.
+Initial operating capability (IOC) testing was completed in July 2008.
 The main ASTOR operating centre is based at RAF Waddington in the UK.

 Raytheon Systems Limited, UK, is the prime contractor.
 The team includes: Bombardier Aerospace, responsible for the Global Express Jet; L-3 Communications, the Ground Station; Lucas Aerospace, the electrical systems; Messier Dowty, the landing gear; AgustaWestland, the doors; and Rolls-Royce, the engines.